tropycal/sample-scripts/README.md

 ## Notes
 - In v0.5, Realtime Recon will give errors if there are no active missions.
 Just click to the next cell.
-- The tornados parts do not work as of July 20, 2023 because of deprecated pd.read argument.
-The fix is coming soon.
 - The **Tropycal, AMS** Notebook gets pretty close to Binder's limit of 4GB RAM, so it gets very slow.
 We recommend using Jupyter Notebook locally by using miniconda to create an environment for tropycal+Notebook.
 A YAML file for creating the environment is included in this repo: ***env_tropycal.yml***.